 - Hourly / - BiWeekly /

 An Assessor Advanced, Real Property is the advanced level of work performing real property assessments for tax assessment purposes.
-The employee provides technical expertise in inspecting, analyzing and appraising the more difficult and complex real properties.
-Employees in this classification do not supervise but may assign and review the work of less experienced assessor and support staff.
+Employees in this classification provides technical expertise in inspecting, analyzing and appraising the more difficult and complex real properties.
+Employees in this classification do not supervise other position but may assign and review the work of lower-level Assessors, Real Property and support staff.

-Employees receive general supervision from an Assessor Supervisor, Real Property or other administrator.
+Employees in this classification receive general supervision from an Assessor Supervisor, Real Property or other administrator.
 The work may require frequent travel in Maryland to perform on-site appraisals.

-Assessor Advanced, Real Property is differentiated from Assessor III, Real Property in that the Assessor III, Real Property does not function independently in determining market value indexes, recommending resolution of first level appeals or preparing and defending Property Tax Assessment and Appeal Board and Maryland Tax Court cases.
-The Assessor Advanced, Real Property is differentiated from the Assessor Supervisor, Real Property in that the Assessor Supervisor, Real Property has full supervisory responsibility for subordinate assessors and support staff.
+The Assessor Advanced, Real Property is differentiated from Assessor III, Real Property in that the Assessor Advanced, Real Property functions independently in determining market value indexes, recommending resolution of first level appeals or preparing and defending Property Tax Assessment and Appeal Board and Maryland Tax Court cases while the Assessor III, Real Property performs the full range of duties and responsibilities under general supervision.
+The Assessor Advanced, Real Property is differentiated from the Assessor Supervisor, Real Property in that the Assessor Supervisor, Real Property has supervisory responsibility for lower-level Assessors, Real Property and support staff.

-Assigns and reviews the work of lower level assessors and support staff;
+Assigns and reviews the work of lower-level Assessors, Real Property and support staff;

-Provides advice and guidance to lower level assessors concerning assessment methods and procedures;
+Provides advice and guidance to lower-level Assessors, Real Property concerning assessment methods and procedures;

 Analyzes building construction costs reported by contractors or property owners to determine building cost estimates;